InfuseAI/primehub-python-sdk/docs/CLI/models.md

-  get                  Get the model get-version          Get a version of the model list                 List models list-versions        List versions of the model
+  get                  Get the model get-version          Get a version of the model list                 List models list-artifacts       List artifacts of a run list-runs            List runs of an experiment list-versions        List versions of the model register             Register a model

 Options:
   -h, --help           Show the help